-With the opening of the Venis logistics centre, the Porcelanosa Group has finalised the process of modernising its facilities at the headquarters in Villareal, Castellón, resulting in the largest automated ceramics logistics centre in the world.
+With the opening of the Venis logistics center, the Porcelanosa Group has finalized the process of modernizing its facilities at the headquarters in Villareal, Castellón, resulting in the largest automated ceramics logistics center in the world.
 Through this process, the goal of reaching a capacity of 275,000 pallets has been achieved, and significant improvements to the efficiency and quality of customer service have been made.

 Installing stacker cranes, conveyors, lifts and shuttles, along with the implementation of the management software Easy WMS, has allowed for the complete automation of all logistics processes and perfect control of all products.
 This, along with other advantages, makes the following possible:

 - Increased productivity, by significantly speeding up the flow of pallets in and out of the warehouse, as well as streamlining order preparation processes.

 - Optimal use of space and flexibility for future expansion.